• Skip to main content

 Mediterranean Salmon with Rice, Chickpeas, Cherry Tomatoes, Olives, and Feta Cheese - in a cast iron skillet.

 You'll be in love with this flavorful Mediterranean salmon.
 It's loaded with bright and fresh flavors and features traditional Mediterranean ingredients, such as rice, chickpeas, lemon, olives, feta cheese, and oregano.
 This main dish is packed with healthy omega-3s, fiber, and other nutritious ingredients.
 It's gluten-free, high-in-protein, and appropriate for a Pescatarian diet - a vegetarian diet that incorporates seafood.
-It takes only 30 minutes and requires one cooking pan.
+It takes only 30 minutes and requires one cooking pan just like this creamy salmon orzo.
 The cleanup is minimal - perfect for busy weeknights.
-My other favorite quick and easy salmon recipes are salmon with mango salsa and cilantro-lime salmon.
+My other favorite quick and easy salmon recipes are salmon with mango salsa, chipotle-honey-lime grilled salmon with rice, pan-seared salmon with olives, and cilantro-lime salmon.

 Mediterranean Salmon with Rice, Chickpeas, Cherry Tomatoes, Olives, and Feta Cheese - in a cast iron skillet.